-The implementation and efficacy of the Participation and Engagement Strategy (2019-2022) and the Communications Strategy (2019-2022), will be reported on each year in the HSCP Business Development Plan.
-This will include examples of participation and engagement that has taken place throughout the preceding year.
+The implementation and efficacy of the Participation and Engagement Strategy (2020-23) and the Communications Strategy (2020-23), will be reported on each year in the HSCP Business Development Plan.
+The annual evaluation of the East Dunbartonshire HSCP Public, Service User and Carer (PSUC) representative group and their associated networks and will include examples of participation and engagement that has taken place throughout the preceding year (public events, consultations etc).

 The strategy will be reviewed after it has been in operation for 12 months and if it requires amendment an updated document will be prepared and submitted to the Integration Joint Board for approval.
-Following this initial 12 month period, the strategy will be routinely reviewed every three years, in line with the full rewriting of the Communications Strategy (2019 - 2022).
+Following this initial 12 month period, the strategy will be routinely reviewed every three years, in line with the full rewriting of the Communications Strategy (2020-23).